Direct Mail Systems

 What are the requirements?

-GDPR states that all recipients must have implied consent to receive marketing materials which is stated as having a ‘legitimate interest’ in the brand.
-This means marketers do not need to obtain explicit consent from their intended audiences before sending them mail.
+GDPR states that all recipients must have a legal basis for processing their data to receive marketing materials.
+For direct mail, this is most commonly satisfied by demonstrating a ‘legitimate interest’ in the brand.
+This means marketers do not need to obtain explicit consent from their intended audiences before sending them mail, provided they meet the 'legitimate interest' test.
 Legitimate interest translates as an individual who has:

 What is the penalty?

 The DPA is often used alongside GDPR and the UK government refers to the DPA, 2018 as the UK’s implementation of the GDPR.
 The act outlines all data privacy and protection laws in the UK and under it, everyone responsible for using personal data must follow the strict rules outlined as the ‘data protection principles’.
-These are strict rules that ensure any data being processed.
+These are strict rules that ensure any data being processed is handled with care and compliance.

 What are the requirements?